AvijitBag/OceanFFT/README.md

-# `Concurrent Kernels` Sample
+# `OceanFFT` Sample

-The `Concurrent Kernels` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices.
+The `OceanFFT` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices.
 It is implemented using SYCL by migrating Native CUDA source code for offloading computations to a GPU or CPU and further demonstrates how to optimize and improve processing time.

 | Area                   | Description
 |:---                    |:---